Credit for Prior Learning

 Prior Learning credit can be awarded for college-level (undergraduate and graduate) learning students have already acquired from work, training, and life experiences.

-As an adult student, you’ve learned a lot outside the traditional academic classroom.
-Along the way, you may have acquired skills and knowledge that could satisfy some of your CMU degree requirements.
+As an adult student, you’ve learned much outside the traditional academic classroom.
+You may have acquired skills and knowledge that could satisfy some of your CMU degree requirements.

 We offer prior learning credit for experiences such as: